TIBCOSoftware/snappydata/docs/quickstart.md

 scala>  snappy.dropTable("colTable", ifExists = true)
 ```
 <a id="start_benchmark"></a>
-## Benchmark to Compare SnappyData to Spark Performance
+## SnappyData Performance: 16x-20x faster than Apache Spark
-Here you are walked through a simple benchmark to compare SnappyData to Spark 2.0.2 performance.
+Here you are walked through a simple benchmark to compare SnappyData to Spark 2.1 performance.
 Millions of rows are loaded into a cached Spark DataFrame, run some analytic queries measuring its performance and then, repeat the same using SnappyData's column table.

+A simple analytic query that scans a 100 million-row column table shows SnappyData outperforming Apache Spark by 16-20X when both products have all the data in memory.

 !!!
 Note:
 	It is recommended that you should have at least 4GB of RAM reserved for this test.